Shopping Basket

 There is a £10 charge to unlock a Tesco Mobile PAYG phone within 12 months of it being activated, but if the phone was activated over a year ago then it’s free.
 The phone should be unlocked in seven working days, but this varies depending on the phone and the wait can be up to 20 days.

-The former is usually a perfectly fine way of unlocking a phone – just check online reviews to make sure you're not caught out by cowboys, and get a quote from a number of shops to get the best deal.
+If you decide not to go with your provider, you can either go to a local phone shop or find an unlock code for the phone online.
+The former is usually a perfectly fine way of unlocking a phone – just check online reviews to make sure you're not caught out by cowboys, and get a quote from several shops to get the best deal.

 Getting a code is a little different.
-Although lots of unlock code providers are perfectly legitimate, you could end up paying more than you would if you went to the phone's provider.
+Although lots of unlock code providers are legitimate, you could end up paying more than you would if you went to the phone's provider.
 There are also lots of sites offering “free unlock phone codes”, but you can sometimes be provided with a completely useless code, so do your research.
+Unlocking a phone is a lot easier than it used to be, and providers are slowly becoming more open to the idea of unlocking.
+Just be sure to watch out for less reputable services.

 More articles